Chapter 10: The Viet Nam Summer of Love, 1967 (i)

 During this time, war tensions were building up in the Middle East.
 Like most white Movement people in the U.S., I assumed that Israel was being unjustly threatened by reactionary nationalist Arab states.
 I had never really studied the Palestinian or Arab nationalist point of view, prior to the June 1967 Middle East War.
 I assumed Israel pursued a non-aggressive, morally righteous foreign policy.

-While recuperating from the measles, I was listening to Larry Josephson’s WBAI morning program when I heard that “Egypt and Syria have attacked Israel” and that “Israel’s survival as a nation is in jeopardy.”
+Shortly after awakening one day in early June, I was listening to Larry Josephson’s WBAI morning program when I heard that “Egypt and Syria have attacked Israel” and that “Israel’s survival as a nation is in jeopardy.”
 Because the U.S. mass media portrayed Israel as being the victim of Arab military aggression in 1967, I did not get upset when it appeared that the Zionist military machine was rolling over the Egyptian Army and would win the June 1967 War quickly.
 In late June, however, I bumped into Harvey while going into Butler Library one afternoon to do some anti-war summer research on Columbia President Kirk, in preparation for the fall term.

 “You know, Bob.
 The Left may be wrong in mechanically supporting Israel.
 Israel, you know, started the war in order to capture new lands,” Harvey said.